 If you are bathing children please ensure that they do not swallow the bath water.

 Preparing feeds and baby bottles

 Irish Water has received the following advice from the HSE on this matter:

 Where a Boil Water Notice is in place, you can prepare infant feeds with water that has been brought to the boil once and cooled.
 Do not use water that has been re-boiled several times.
 If bottled water is used for the preparation of infant feeds it should be boiled once and cooled.

 If you are using bottled water for preparing baby food, be aware that some natural mineral water may have high sodium content.
 The legal limit for sodium in drinking water is 200mg per litre.
 Check the label on the bottled water to make sure the sodium or `Na' is not greater than 200mg per litre.
 If it is, then it is advisable to use a different type of bottled water.
 If no other water is available, then use this water for as short a time as possible.
 It is important to keep babies hydrated.

 Ready-to-use formula that does not need added water can also be used.

-To be on the safe side, it is a good idea to boil the water and let it cool before giving to your pet.
+It is a good idea to boil drinking water and let it cool before giving to your pet.

 A Boil Water Notice is imposed to protect human health.
-If you have concerns regarding your animals drinking water that is subject to a Boil Water Notice then you should consult your Vet.
-Outdoor animals, such as cattle and horses, are exposed to bacteria on a daily basis vastly in excess of that experienced by humans.
+If you have concerns regarding your animals drinking water that is subject to a Boil Water Notice then you should consult your vet.
+Outdoor animals, such as cattle and horses, are exposed to bacteria on a daily basis that is vastly in excess of that experienced by humans.